IJuanTM/simpl/scripts/README.md

 | `SIMPL_TEST_DB`      | `auto`                               | `auto` (Docker then local), `docker`, or `local` |
 | `SIMPL_TEST_DB_PORT` | `3307`                               | host port for the Docker fallback MariaDB        |

+## Trusted HTTPS for the test installs (Docker route only)

+If [mkcert](https://github.com/FiloSottile/mkcert) is on `PATH`, the script generates one certificate covering every level's hostname plus `localhost`/`127.0.0.1`, and copies it into each install's `docker/certs/` - so `docker compose up -d --build` inside a level serves HTTPS with no browser warning, instead of the shipped self-signed cert (see [`core/docker/README.md`](../core/docker/README.md#https)).
+Skipped with a warning if mkcert isn't installed.
+This only removes the warning if you've already run `mkcert -install` once - that installs mkcert's local CA into your OS/browser trust stores and has to happen on your host, it can't be scripted from here.
+The Apache/WAMP route below has no equivalent - it's plain HTTP.

 ## Apache setup for the test installs

 The script writes a wildcard vhost to `<DEST>/httpd-vhosts.conf` on every run.
 It